MaRDI4NFDI/.github/.github/ISSUE_TEMPLATE/MaRDI_standard_issue.md

 **Issue description in words**:
 (What is the reason for creating the issue and what is it about)
-Example: "On the website, our Button for accessing the 'about' page is not visible. we want our program to make the page accessible with a button to ensure the 'About'-page can be visited."
+Example: "On the website, our Button for accessing the 'about' page is not visible.
+We want our program to make the page accessible with a button to ensure the 'About'-page can be visited."

 **TODOS**:
-(In technical terms suggestions what has to be done to fix the issue.)
+(In technical terms, suggestions of what has to be done to fix the issue.)
-- Example: Modify opacity for the button-class in css files.
+- Example: Modify opacity for the button-class in CSS files.
 -
 -
 -

 **Acceptance-Criteria**
 (what shall be reached with this issue, these criteria are mandatory for closing the issue)
-- Example: The About-button is visible when accesing home.html in Google Chrome and Firefox
+- Example: The About-button is visible when accessing home.html in Google Chrome and Firefox
 - Example: Clicking the button forwards to the 'about'-page -